All Episodes

 We haven't even gotten around to helping destroy Hillary Clinton because half of us are still trying to destroy who we think is going to be our nominee.

-So in that we're on the same playing field with the Democrats.
+So in that, we're on the same playing field with the Democrats.

-The Democrats are trying to destroy whoever our nominee is, they're in the process of trying to already destroy that person.
+They're in the process of trying to already destroy that person.

-And I'm trying to stop that from happening, with little I can do by limiting whatever damage might happen when somebody says something unfortunate, stupid, inexperienced, naive, whatever it is.
+And I'm trying to stop that from happening with little I can do by limiting whatever damage might happen when somebody says something unfortunate, stupid, inexperienced, naive, whatever it is.

-not excusing Trump, I was trying to mitigate the damage by explaining what I thought he might have...
+I was trying to mitigate the damage by explaining what I thought he might have, why he might have screwed up.

 We don't have any control over that.

-Because depending on how this happens, a bunch of cruise voters may get their noses out of joint and decide not to vote, like a number of them didn't in 2012.
+Because depending how this happens, a bunch of cruise voters may get their noses out of joint and decide not to vote, like a number of them didn't in 2012.

 And the Trumpists, the odds are they're not going to show up if they think the nomination's been taken away from Trump, if they suspect anything outside the normal Democrat process has taken place here.